 The need for this PEA was clearly stated in the USAID 2011 Scoping Statement for the Programmatic Environmental Assessment for Title II Food Aid Commodity Protection and Fumigation, which is the primary guiding document for the PEA.
 Most Title II commodities, with the exception of tinned food aid commodities such as vegetable oil, are fumigated with pesticides as they are prepared for shipment from the US, during transit and local storage, or upon arrival in port.
 As with any program involving post-harvest storage of an agricultural commodity, Title II food aid may become infested with common pests such as weevils, grain borers, flour beetles, mites, moth larvae, mice, and rats.
+Prevention and control of pest intervention in food aid commodities is critical to delivering food to those most in need.
 As such, FFP partners and producers, commercial silo managers, handlers, shippers, and commodity brokers commonly rely on fumigants, contact insecticides, and rodenticides to prevent or minimize the loss of valuable commodity (USAID, 2006).